-New Generator Timeline for Commercial Application
+New Stationary Generator Timeline for Commercial Application

 What Some Organizations are Doing to Prep for Backup Power

-Plan on CD & Power advancing with you every step along the way.
-At the outset we will evaluate your needs, help identify the right type, size, and brand of generator.
-Next, we will work with you to lay out a plan to smoothly clear the regulatory hurdles specific to your location and engage reputable contractors to execute the work.
+Partner with a company like CD & Power that can help you with every step along the way.
+At the outset, we will evaluate your needs and help identify the right type, size, and brand of generator.
+Next, we will work with you to smoothly get through the regulatory hurdles specific to your location, and select reputable contractors to execute the work.

 Keep in mind that California and local jurisdictions have strict requirements when it comes to air quality and required generator / engine technology.
 Generators intended for use other states won’t necessarily meet the requirements for your site.